David-Duch/Check-Point-home-assignment/README.md

 4. ECS autoscaling – Enable automatic scaling for the microservice.
 5. Testing – Implement unit and integration tests.
 6. Monitoring – Add observability for service health and metrics.
+7. GitHub Actions - improve deploy pipeline with a dropdown list of ECR images.